 Why do you need to document your research method?

-In any dissertation, thesis, or academic journal, you will always find a chapter dedicated to explaining the research methodology of the person who carried out the study, also referred to as the methodology sections of the work.
+In any dissertation, thesis, or academic journal, you will always find a chapter dedicated to explaining the research methodology of the person who carried out the study, also referred to as the methodology section of the work.

 A good research methodology will explain what you are going to do and why, while a poor methodology will lead to a messy or disorganized approach.

-- In the event you receive any criticism or questioning on the research you carried out at a later point, you will be able to refer back to it and succinctly explain the how and why of your approach.
+- In the event that you receive any criticism or questioning on the research you carried out at a later point, you will be able to refer back to it and succinctly explain the how and why of your approach.

 - It provides you with a plan to follow throughout your research.
 When you are drafting your methodology approach, you need to be sure that the method you are using is the right one for your goal.
 This will help you with both explaining and understanding your method.

 - It affords you the opportunity to document from the outset what you intend to achieve with your research, from start to finish.